rodrimati1992/const_format_crates/README.md

 All of the macros from `const_format` have these limitations:

-- The macros that expand to `&'static str`s can only use constants of concrete types, so while `Type::<u8>::FOO` is fine,`Type::<T>::FOO` is not (`T` being a type parameter).
+- The formatting macros that expand to
+`&'static str`s can only use constants of concrete types, so while `Type::<u8>::FOO` is fine,`Type::<T>::FOO` is not (`T` being a type parameter).

 - Integer arguments must have a type inferrable from context,